vegaprotocol/vega/visor/run-config.md

 ## *BinaryConfig*
-Configures the data node binary and its arguments.
+Configuration options for the Vega binary and its arguments.

 ### Fields